A contest using famous quotes from classic movies as a prompt.

 What's Your Line?

 Welcome to the What's Your Line Contest!
 This contest is based on famous lines from classic movies.
 I love movies in general, but the classics hold a special place in my heart.
-This contest will cover movies as far as the early nineteen-thirties to the late nineteen-nineties.
-This contest will run from the first of every month until the last Friday of every month.
+This contest will cover movies as far as the early nineteen-thirties to the present.
+This contest will run from the first of every month until the last day of every month.
 Prizes will be delegated the following Saturday.
 Let's check out the rules!

 1.This contest is prompt based, runs monthly and accepts poetry and shorts.